isomerpages/csc-corp/pages/faq.md

 <p class="mini-header">How do I check my application status?</p>

-<p>To check your application status, click on the menu icon in the CSC LEARN platform and select <b>"My Applications”</b>.
+<p>To check your application status, log in to the <a target="_blank" href="https://www.learn.gov.sg/">CSC LEARN platform</a>, click on the menu icon and select <b>"My Applications”</b>.
 This will show you the status of all your submitted applications.
-Once your registration is successful, you'll receive a Programme Placement Letter (PPL) via email from CSCOLLEGE Notification 2-3 weeks before the programme starts.
+Once your registration is successful, you'll receive a Programme Placement Letter (PPL) via email 2 to 3 weeks before the programme starts.
 While we will always do our best to confirm your registration as early as possible, classes may sometimes be postponed or cancelled due to unforeseen circumstances.</p>

 <p class="mini-header" id="disabilities">Learning with disabilities</p>